Pag-IBIG Fund: Housing Loan

-The most popular program benefit of the Pag-IBIG Fund offers assistance to its members by providing affordable financing for their housing needs.
+Most popular program benefit of the Pag-IBIG Fund offers assistance to its members by providing affordable financing for their housing needs.
 HDMF accomplishes this by working in partnership with the local Real Estate Developers and arranging affordable loans to real estate buyers (Pag-IBIG members).

 The loan had a lower interest rate compared to the prevailing rate in the market and payable in longer terms.
 Pag-IBIG Fund offers a home loan at a low interest rate of 4.5% (for ₱450,000 loan) with a loan term of up to 30 years.
 A qualified member can get a maximum loan amount of up to ₱6 million.

 Short Term Loan

 Similar to the Government Service Insurance System (GSIS) and Social Security System, the HDMF also offers financial assistance to qualified member by granting short term loan.
 There are two types of loans members are qualified to avail: